jennaherdman/student-tutorials/Richard/github-for-linguists-tutorial.md

 title: Github Tutorial for Linguistics
 author:
 - Richard Soulliere
-date: 2015-10-08
+date: 2015-10-09
 reviewers:

 layout: default
 ---

-#Github Tutorial for Linguistics
+#Github Tutorial for Linguists

 Hello (applied) linguists!
 In an effort to colloborate and share your work, I have created this mini-tutorial for you to make use of a poowerful tool that will:
 * keep track of changes you make so you can go back to an earlier version